hithmast/mdelh/SECURITY.md

 ### 1. Code Security

-- **Input Validation**: All user inputs must be validated to prevent injection attacks, such as SQL injection or command injection.
+- **Input Validation**: All user inputs must be validated to prevent injection attacks, such as command injection.
 Use built-in validation libraries and ensure that inputs conform to expected formats.

 - **Error Handling**: Implement proper error handling to avoid revealing sensitive information in error messages.
 Log errors securely without exposing stack traces or sensitive data.